realtechsupport/vertical-public-space/README.md

     calculates several important band operations, including NDVI, NDWI, FDI, BSI and NBR, and produces images from those calculations.

 Sentinel_helper.py
-    contains all the definitions of all routines called in the Jupyter files.
+    contains all the definitions of the custom designed routines called in the Jupyter files.
 ```
 Installation instructions are included in the Jupyter notebooks.